Value brands in the United Kingdom

 In the United Kingdom, it is common practice for retailers to have their own value brand in an effort to compete on price.
 These brands have become more popular in the UK with shoppers since the Great Recession caused food prices to rise.

-The big four
+Major retailers

 Tesco

 Tesco's value brand was originally launched in 1993 as Tesco Value, with distinctive blue-and-white striped packaging.
 In April 2012 the range was rebranded as Everyday Value, with new packaging and a revised product range which omitted artificial colours and flavours.
 The original Tesco Value brand had been launched in the midst of a supermarket price war, and targeted a low price point, with cans of beans costing 3p a can and loaves of bread for 7p.

 In 2018 Tesco began phasing out Everyday Value in favour of "tertiary brands" such as "Ms Molly's", "Hearty Food Co." and "Stockwell & Co.", in effect imitating what Aldi and Lidl do and reviving a previous attempt in 2009 known as 'Discount Brands at Tesco'.

+In 2023 Tesco released a clothing range featuring the original Tesco Value branding.